Jiaoyang-Li/CBSH2-RTC/README.md

 Multi-Agent Path Finding with Mutex Propagation.
 In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), pages 323-332, 2020.

+[10] Jiaoyang Li, Daniel Harabor, Peter J. Stuckey, Ariel Felner, Hang Ma, and Sven Koenig.
+Disjoint Splitting for Multi-Agent Path Finding with Conflict-Based Search.
+In Proceedings of the International Conference on Automated Planning and Scheduling (ICAPS), pages 279-283, 2019.